128technology/docs/docs/intro_installation_bootable_media.md

 To perform the installation using the OTP Installation, use the arrow keys to select either `OTP Install 128T Routing Software Serial Console` or `OTP Install 128T Routing Software VGA Console`.
 The OTP Installation for the serial or VGA console is described in the section [Router Installation Using OTP](intro_otp_iso_install.mdx).

 :::note
 Not all hardware has video support.
 Booting to the serial console is the default, and is automatically selected after 30 seconds.
-When using the serial console, the terminal size is 80x25 (anything smaller may result in abnormal navigation behavior.
+When using the serial console, the terminal size is 80x25 - anything smaller may result in abnormal navigation behavior.

 Selecting the wrong type of console (Serial or VGA) may result in garbage characters being displayed, and if left to continue will result in an incorrect installation.
 If the wrong console is selected, reboot the target system and select the correct line for the target hardware.
 :::